Services

 • Fits buyers who need a reviewable design package, not a vague discovery phase.

-A design engagement for teams that need the business model, system rules, and source-of-truth boundaries clear before software, automation, or AI work moves ahead.
+A design engagement for teams that need job, customer, status, system, and source-of-truth definitions clear before software, automation, or AI work moves ahead.